 When you think about career paths with an education degree, one job in particular probably comes to mind: teacher.
 Few degree programs have such a limited stereotypical career path as the field of education.
 While many graduates of an education degree program do go on to become teachers, this isn’t the only career opportunity you can pursue with an education degree.
-From school administration to non-profits to traditional corporate environments, career opportunities abound for people with the skills developed in a teacher preparation program.
+From school administration to non-profits to traditional corporate environments, alternative careers non-teaching career opportunities abound for people with the skills developed in a teacher preparation program.

 Whether you’re considering an education degree and want to know its full potential, or you’re already a teacher and are looking to explore different options, we lined up a variety of non-teaching jobs that professionals with an education degree can pursue.